 Open Source Music Publishing Software

 There are very few practical open source solutions out there.
 Especially when one considers the size of the industry.
-For me, the core of any software for music publishers must be batch work registration.
+At the core of any software for music publishers must be batch work registration.
 Anything that does not cover that, does not beat Excel.

 While most collecting organizations had their own spreadsheet format, and many still do, they have been replaced or extended by Common Works Registration (CWR) format.
 CWR is accepted worldwide by both collecting organizations and most sub-publishers.

-So, the two practical questions are “Which open source solutions support CWR registrations?” and “Which of them support everything else needed for managing copyright data, including processing statements?”.
+So, the two practical questions are “Which open source solutions deal with CWR in any way?” and “Which of them support everything needed by publishers, including a database with musical works, CWR exports, processing of acknowledgements and royalty statements?”.
 And the answers are: “Very few” and “None”.
-One may wonder what is the purpose of this article then?
-Well, things are about to change.
 But before we go into details, we must ask the big question: “Why open source?”